MannyMoo/lhcb-reading-list/ssh.md

 # Tips for logging into Glasgow machines using ssh

+## Working at the commandline

+If you're unfamiliar with this, Section I of the [Theoretical Physics 3 Computer Laboratory](https://moodle.gla.ac.uk/course/view.php?id=4315#section-7) is a good start.

 ## Easy logins

 You can log in to the Glasgow network from the commandline with [ssh](https://www.ssh.com/ssh/) ("secure shell") as detailed [here](https://twiki.ppe.gla.ac.uk/bin/view/IT/RemoteAccess#SSH).
 On Linux or OSX, open up a terminal and enter: